Pizza effect: Buddhism

 The founders of the Theosophical Society, Helena Blavatsky and Henry Steel Olcott, were influenced by Eastern religions, then placed their headquarters in Adyar, Chennai, from where they spread their views within India.

 Similarly, Buddhist modernism or "Protestant Buddhism" was developed by Westerners who, according to scholar Stephen Jenkins, "mistook it for an indigenous Sri Lankan product", and they in turn influenced Sri Lankan Buddhist Anagarika Dharmapala, who, along with the Theosophical Society, was instrumental in spreading Buddhism in both India and the West.

 According to scholar Kim Knott, Mahatma Gandhi "was not very interested in religion until he went to London to study law, where he studied the Bhagavad Gita in English in Sir Edwin Arnold's translation, and this deeply influenced his spiritual outlook."

-The influence of translations by the British-based Pali Text Society on South Asian Buddhism.
+Another example of this effect is the influence of the translations of the British-based Pali Text Society on modern South Asian Buddhism.

 Mexico

 Cholo culture is an invention of Chicanos in California, especially Los Angeles.
 Today, the fashion of Cholos is finding its way into Mexico in a reinterpreted form.

 The Day of the Dead parade in Mexico City was inspired by an event in the James Bond film Spectre, which was fictional when the film was produced.